 SOURCE: Graduate Management Admission Council

-About GMAC: The Graduate Management Admission Council (gmac.com) is a nonprofit education organization of leading graduate business schools and owner of the Graduate Management Admission Test (GMAT exam), used by more than 5,900 graduate business and management programs worldwide.
+The Graduate Management Admission Council (www.gmac.com) is a nonprofit education organization of leading graduate business schools and owner of the Graduate Management Admission Test (GMAT exam), used by more than 5,600 graduate business and management programs worldwide.
 GMAC is based in Reston, Virginia, and has regional offices in London, New Delhi and Hong Kong.
-The GMAT exam -- the only standardized test designed expressly for graduate business and management programs worldwide -- is continuously available at more than 590 test centers in 112 countries.
+The GMAT exam -- the only standardized test designed expressly for graduate business and management programs worldwide -- is continuously available at more than 550 test centers in over 110 countries.
 More information about the GMAT exam is available at mba.com.
-For more information about GMAC, please visit gmac.com/newscenter.